Sexual dimorphism in human physiology: Respiratory and cardiovascular systems

-Female fertility declines after age 30 and ends with the menopause.
-Female physical experiences vary depending on external forces such as diet, marriage patterns, culture, and other aspects.
-In Western nations menstruation begins to affect females at 13 and menopause starts around 51.
-In non-industrialized countries, on the other hand, most females begin menstruation at a later age.
-More lactation in the lifetime of non-western females inhibits ovulation and extends the number of fertile years.
-Pregnancy in the 40s or later has been correlated with increased risk of Down syndrome in children.
-Males are capable of fathering children into old age.
-Paternal age effects in children include multiple sclerosis, autism, breast cancer and schizophrenia, as well as reduced intelligence.

-Adriana Iliescu was reported as the world's oldest woman to give birth, at age 66.
-Her record stood until Maria del Carmen Bousada de Lara gave birth to twin sons at Sant Pau Hospital in Barcelona, Spain on December 29, 2006, at the age of 67.
-In both cases IVF was used.
-The oldest known father was former Australian miner Les Colley, who fathered a child at age 93.

 Brain and nervous system

 Brain

 The brains of humans were long believed to be different for males and females.
 However, this has been called into question by recent developments in neuroscience.
 For example, studies published in 2018, 2019, and 2021, among others, have challenged the idea of sexual dimorphism regarding the brain, with one study concluding firmly that "brains are not meaningfully aligned along a male-female continuum."
-When the size of one's head is accounted for, brain differences between sexes are no longer clear, and they are not generalizable across geographic regions (i.e., what is considered a brain sex distinction in Europeans may not correlate to sex distinctions between Asian populations).
+When the size of one's head is accounted for, brain differences between sexes are no longer clear, and they are not generalizable across geographic regions (i.e., what is considered a brain sex distinction in Europeans may not correlate to sex distinctions in Asian populations).